Revised New General Catalogue and Index Catalogue

 The present work contains all objetcs listed in Dreyer's [12] New General Catalogue (NGC), published in 1888 and its two supplements, the Index Catalogue, published in 1895 (IC I), and the Second Index Catalogue, published in 1908 (IC II).
 The NGC contains 7840 nonstellar objects, the IC I and IC II add another 1520 and 3866 objects, respectively.
 For a comprehesive history of the NGC, see my latest book.

 The historic catalogues collect nonstellar objects, discovered by different observers over the centuries.
-The history of the NGC/IC is reviewed in detail by Corwin (NGC/IC Project) and Thomson [31].
+The history of the NGC/IC is reviewed in detail in my recent book "Observing and Cataloguing of Nebulae and Star Clusters".
+It is based on my "Historic NGC/IC" datasets.
 The NGC and the IC I contain all objects found visually up to 1895, regardless of their magnitudes, sizes or various types.
 This naturally implies a great inhomogeneity.
 Modern catalogues, e.g. Nilson's UGC [20], are homogenous samples based on precise definitions.
 Nilson gives also a short survey of the history of catalogues of galaxies (UGC, p.
 449).
 The IC II is of even greater inhomogeneity.
 The main reason is the advent of photography at the beginning of the century.
 Beside new nonstellar objects found visually up to 1908, Dreyer included all objects found on plates, taken e.g. by Max Wolf with the Bruce-Astrograph at Heidelberg Observatory.
 There are crowded "photographic areas" in the IC II, rivaling with real clusters (Virgo, Coma, Fornax; see front cover).
 A considerable amount of this faint objects (down to 18 mag) are not listed in any modern catalogue, being unverified for a long time.

 Dreyer was aware, that his data contain many errors.
 He published lists of corrections.
 Later Reinmuth [25], Carlson [3] and others made corrections.
 Modern revisions of Dreyer's catalogues were published by Sulentic and Tifft (1977) and by Sinnott (1988).
 The Revised New General Catalogue (RNGC) by Sulentic and Tifft [29] is an attempt to update the NGC, listing all objects with 1975 positions.
 Sinnott [27] was the first (exactly 100 years) after Dreyer, who lists the complete NGC/IC with all 13226 objects.
 His NGC 2000.0 gives positions for the equinox 2000.

-During the revision of the IC, it becomes evident, that the same work has to be done for the 7840 NGC-objects.
-The confusion found in the IC is also present in the NGC and there are disturbing correlations between both catalogues.
+During the revision of the IC, it becomes evident that the same work has to be done for the 7840 NGC-objects.
+The confusion found in the IC is also present in the NGC and there are disturbing interferences between both catalogues.

 Beside the contributions form the NGC/IC Project, which is desribed in the next chapter, identifications of NGC/IC-objects are based on various sources (described in chapter 3), charts and photos.
 All objects were visually inspected with RealSky [23] or the Digital Sky Survey [24].
 For galaxies the major datasets were consulted, e.g. PGC/LEDA [21], UGC [20], MCG [33], CGCG [34], RC3 [10] and NED, the Nasa/IPAC Extragalactic Database and the new DSFG [8].
 A number of bright NGC- and IC-galaxies is illustrated in the Carnegie Atlas of Galaxies by Sandage and Bedke [26], which includes all objects listed in the Shapley-Ames catalogue.

-The result presented here is not comparable to the work of Sulentic and Tifft or of Sinnott, which often failed to clear a confusing case or even totally missed it.
+The result presented here is not comparable to the work of Sulentic & Tifft or Sinnott, which often failed to clear a confusing case or even totally missed it.
 Both datasets contain may errors.
 Examples are given in Steve Gottlieb's Corretions to the RNGC [14] and in Fig. 1.
-Another one is IC 4274.
-The NGC 2000.0 gives Decl = -25°, but this must be Decl = -65°, leading to the identity IC 4274 = NGC 5189.
+Another one is IC 4274: the NGC 2000.0 gives Decl = -25°, but this must be Decl = -65°, leading to the identity IC 4274 = NGC 5189.

 Fig. 1 - Examples of identified objects.